- Where to Stay in Japan on a Backpacker Budget

 7. Go on a free guided tour with a local

 Tokyo boasts a plethora of sights for you to enjoy and what better way to see these sights than by taking a free guided tour with one of the city’s locals to show you the way.
 The Systematized Goodwill Guide Groups are comprised mostly of students, housewives and retirees, and operate throughout the city.
 Tours depart from a variety of locations at different times throughout the day and cover attractions like Ueno Park, the Imperial Palace and plenty more.
 The tours themselves are free and you are only expected to pay for the guide’s travel expenses and any admissions to attractions.
-You’ll find more information about arranging a Goodwill Guide tour of Tokyo here.
+Find out more about Goodwill Guide tours of Tokyo.

 8. Check out some of Tokyo’s beautiful gardens and parks